ZivChen-Ty/INTENT/README.md

   --output_file ./submission.json
 ```

+## 🤔 Some More Discussion
+> While developing the first module of INTENT, we experimented with a straightforward causal mechanism: explicitly aligning the intervened image with the original one.
+Conceptually, this operation seems to help mitigate spurious correlations by blocking potential backdoor paths in our specific setting.
+> We wonder if this causal perspective could also provide some inspiration for the Zero-Shot Composed Image Retrieval (ZS-CIR) community.
+Given that ZS-CIR models heavily rely on large-scale pre-training, they might occasionally be influenced by dataset biases and high-frequency co-occurrences.
+Introducing a similar causal alignment mechanism could potentially be an interesting direction to explore for decoupling the true modification intent from inherent background noise.
+> Although this is just a preliminary thought rather than a definitive conclusion, we hope it might spark some fresh ideas and discussions for future research towards more robust ZS-CIR models.

 ## 📝 Citation
 If you find our work or this code useful in your research, please consider leaving a star or citing our paper 🥰: